wellamaral2007/DailyCashFlowAPI/README.md

 ## Tests

+* Units

+  Tests with Moq and Xunit unit tests of components of solution.

 * Integration

-  Automated with Xunit for checking entrys of daily cash flow, and checking of balance value of day.
+  Automated with Xunit for checking entrys of daily cash flow, and checking of balance value of day of integration way with all GCP components in business cenario.

 * Performance